Latish705/intellicollab/learning/containerization/README.md

-# Containerization in IntelliColab
+# Containerization in intellicollab

 ## Overview

-Containerization is a key aspect of IntelliColab's architecture, enabling consistent deployment across environments, efficient resource utilization, and simplified scaling.
+Containerization is a key aspect of intellicollab's architecture, enabling consistent deployment across environments, efficient resource utilization, and simplified scaling.
 Docker and Docker Compose are used to containerize all services and manage their deployment.

 ## Docker Basics